 - How we chose the best men’s boat shoes for 2019

-It can sometimes be hard to notice major differences – beyond their color, that is – between different brands of boat shoes because they often look a lot alike.
+It sometimes can be hard to notice major differences – beyond their color, that is – between different brands of boat shoes, because they often look a lot alike.
 That’s one reason why you should consider other factors when picking one pair over the other, including the following:

 Most boat shoes consist of leather, although you’ll also find them made from canvas and other materials.
 Leather is the preferred option of many men, however, but not all leather is quite the same.

 - Full-grain leather